 This accomplished nothing, for she was still upset.
 But as she glared at him searching for an explanation, she observed a change in his demeanor.
 He became calmer, his aspect relaxed.

 Then he did something, something that he had not done in ages.
-In hindsight, she thought she that would ever see him do it again.
+In hindsight, she had thought she that she would never see him do it again.
 Her father smiled at her.

 “Everything’s going to be fine,” he said.